pip-templates/pip-templates-data-go/doc/Development.md

 ## <a name="setup"></a> Environment Setup

-This is a GoLand project, so you'll have to install Go to work with it.
+This is a Golang project, so you'll have to install Golang tools to work with it.
-You can download it from the official website: https://golang.org/dl/
+You can download them from the official website: https://golang.org/dl/

 You can check that Go has been successfully installed by running the following command:
 ```bash